UST-QuAntiL/tosca-definitions-quantil/nodetypes/https%3A%2F%2Fust-quantil.github.io%2Fnodetypes/Braket-SDK_latest-w1/README.md

 > This node type installs Braket SDK.

-> **⚠ Executions may not be reproducible!** This Node Type installs Braket SDK in its latest version.
+> This Node Type installs Braket SDK in the specified version.
-> Thus, applications that depend on this Node Type may not be compatible with the installed version.
+> If no version is specified, the latest version of Braket SDK is installed by default.

+## Properties

+- `Version`

 ## Haftungsausschluss